Kurt Thiim

 Kurt Thiim - Promarkt-Zakspeed Team - AMG-Mercedes C-Klasse at Melbourne Hairpin, 1994 DTM Donington Park.

 Kurt Thiim (born 3 August 1956 in Vojens) is a Danish racing driver.
-After his karting career he raced in single-seaters from 1978 to 1984 before moving to the DTM.
+After his karting career, he raced in single-seaters from 1978 to 1984 before moving to the DTM.

 He won the championship in his debut year in 1986 driving a Rover Vitesse, and raced an Alfa Romeo 75 in 1987.
 Despite not winning a second title, he remained one of the series' top drivers for the next decade as a Mercedes-Benz driver.
 He joined the AMG team in 1988, then Zakspeed in 1992, and returned to AMG in 1996, resulting runner-up in 1992, third in 1990, fourth in 1989 and 1995, fifth in 1994, and sixth in 1993.
 He collected 19 wins during his DTM career.

-After the series was discontinued after 1996, he raced in several other touring car categories, including the German Supertouring Championship and the Danish Touring Car Championship, where he won a title in 2002.
+After the series was discontinued after 1996, Thiim raced in several other touring car categories, including the German Supertouring Championship and the Danish Touring Car Championship, where he won a title in 2002.

-He is the father of racing driver Nicki Thiim.
+Thiim is the father of racing driver Nicki Thiim.